-George Schmitt brings to xG Technology over 40 years of broad telecom experience in wireless and wireline companies.
-He currently serves on the boards of Calient, Secure Alert, Ready Jet Go Airlines, and Teleworx.
-George is SBIC Director at TeleSoft Partners, a Silicon Valley-based venture capital firm specializing in early stage, mid stage, late stage, and growth capital.
+George Schmitt has over 45 years of broad telecom experience in wireless and wireline companies.
+Mr. Schmitt is a Director of MB Technology Holdings, LLC (MBTH), which holds a controlling interest in xG Technology.
+He also serves on the boards of Calient, Secure Alert, Ready Jet Go Airlines, and Teleworx.
+Mr. Schmitt is an SBIC Director at TeleSoft Partners, a Silicon Valley-based venture capital firm specializing in early stage, mid stage, late stage, and growth capital.

-Previously, George was President and a Director at Omnipoint Communication Services (NASDAQ: OMPT) until VoiceStream’s acquisition of Omnipoint Corporation in 2000.
-Subsequently, Deutsche Telekom acquired Voicestream to form T-Mobile U.S. George was also a Director of two telecom software companies; LHS Group (NASDAQ: LHSG), where he was a Director and member of the Audit Committee prior to its acquisition by Sema in 2000, and Objective Systems Integrators (NASDAQ: OSII), where he was also a Director and Chairman of the Audit Committee and Member of the Compensation Committee, which was acquired by Agilent Technologies in 2000.
+Mr. Schmitt also served as a Director of two telecom software companies: LHS Group (NASDAQ: LHSG), where he was a member of the Audit Committee prior to its acquisition by Sema in 2000, and Objective Systems Integrators (NASDAQ: OSII), where he was Chairman of the Audit Committee and member of the Compensation Committee.
+That company was acquired by Agilent Technologies in 2000.

-George received an M.S. in Management from Stanford University, where he was a Sloan Fellow, and a B.A. in Political Science from Saint Mary’s College.
+Mr. Schmitt received an M.S. in Management from Stanford University, where he was a Sloan Fellow, and a B.A. in Political Science from Saint Mary’s College